 Speak To The Plumbing Experts About Cast Iron Plumbing

-Contact the professionals at Ted’s Plumbing for more information on the common signs of damaged cast iron pipes.
+Contact the professionals at Ted’s Plumbing for more information on the common signs of damaged cast iron plumbing pipes.
 We are a self-owned-and-operated business based in Florida that is also bonded, licensed, and insured.
 We take pride in our high-quality plumbing services and personal customer service touch.

 Our services include toilet repair, leak detection, drain cleaning, and faucet leaks and shower repair.
 Rather than digging under your property, we use high-pressure water and a vacuum to clear the path to the problem area.
 This process is known as Hydro excavation and is minimally invasive.
 We also provide backfilling for areas that are dug up during plumbing repair.